mlbowser/HTSocc/documents/manuscript/06_methods.md

 ![Number of plots surveyed per day.](../images/plots_vs_julian_day.png)\
 Number of plots surveyed per day.

-Arthropods were sampled within a 100 m<sup>2</sup>, 5.64 m radius, circular plot using the center stake as plot center.
+Arthropods were sampled a 5.64 m radius circular plot using the center stake as plot center.
 We split the plot into two semicircular subplots divided along the north-south axis.
 Each subplot was independently sweep-netted, such that the entire area was swept from the ground surface up to a height of roughly 2 m.
 No defined pattern of sweeping was enforced, but we ensured that all substrates and macrohabitats within reach were swept once within a time limit of 5 min per sample.
 We used a BioQuip™ model 7112CP 30.5 cm diameter net with a BioQuip™ model 7312AA 30.5 cm extension handle and a BioQuip™ model 7112CPA net bag with a mesh size of approximately 8 × 9 meshes/mm.

 All specimens were collected into a single Nalgene® model 2104-0008 wide-mouth 250 ml bottle containing UniGard -100 propylene glycol antifreeze.